-Furman has five academic deans who support the university's academic and administrative operations.
+Furman has four academic deans who support the university's academic and administrative operations.
 Providing leadership for academic

 programs, procedures and policies, these deans help shape the academic experience of the university's students.

-As associate academic dean, Gabbert ensures that academic regulations are followed, manages students on academic probation, oversees cases involving violations of academic integrity and appeals of academic regulations, and assists faculty, students, and parents with concerns about academic issues.
-She also supervises the assistant academic dean, the disability services office, and the office of academic assistance.
-She continues to teach one class a year in the computer science department.
+As Associate Academic Dean, Jeremy ensures that academic regulations are followed, manages students on academic probation, oversees cases involving violations of academic integrity and appeals of academic regulations, and assists faculty, students, and parents with concerns about academic issues.
+He supervises staff in Furman’s Center for Academic Success and works closely with a variety of offices in Furman's Division of Student Life.